gtatters/Thermimage/HeatTransferCalculations.md

     ## [1] -37.90549

-compare to calculated value of -28.7 W/m2 the R calculations differ slightly from Tattersall et al (2009) since they did not use estimates of longwave radiation (Ld and Lu), but instead assumed a simpler, constant Ta environment.
+compare to calculated value of -28.7 W/m2 the R calculations differ slightly from Tattersall et al (2009) since they did not use estimates of longwave radiation (Ld and Lu), but instead assumed a simpler, constant Ta.

 ``` r
 (qrad.A<-qrad(Ts=Ts, Ta=Ta, Tg=Tg, RH=RH, E=E, rho=rho, cloud=0, SE=SE))